IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 Once the sample app code is on your computer, you can do the following steps to run the app:

-1. Unzip the zip file
-2. cd to the unzipped folder
+1. cd to the project directory
 3. Run the command: _./gradlew bootRun_
 4. Open your browser to http://localhost:8080/app/index.html